pyjamafish/ribbon-prompt/README.md

 ## Notes
 - No bells & whistles, just shows the current directory.
-- Requires Powerline "right arrow" glypth.
+- Requires Powerline "left arrow" glypth.
+- Looks wonky in terminals with transparency.